fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 ## Update the Program.cs file to create instances of the BankCustomer class

+The `new` operator is used to create objects based on a class constructor.
+Each object has its own data fields, and the values assigned to the fields can be different for each object.

 In this task, you update the Program.cs file to create instances of the `BankCustomer` class and run the app to verify that the instances are created successfully.

 Use the following steps to complete this task: